temonamoradze2022/devops-challenge/README.md

 **Notice**:
 Results are paginated.
-Use the cursor as a query parameter to fetch the next page
+Use the cursor as a query parameter to fetch the next page.

 ## Run the tests